pclubiitk/pclub-website/_posts/2025-04-03-Containerization-and-Scaling.md

 #### Example: Docker on Windows and the Role of WSL

 Docker’s functionality on Windows highlights the importance of kernel sharing.
 Docker requires a Linux-based kernel to function efficiently.
 Since Windows uses a different kernel, Windows Subsystem for Linux (WSL) bridges the gap by emulating a Linux-compatible environment.
-This dependency demonstrates how critical the kernel is to container operations—containers rely on the host OS kernel to maintain their lightweight and efficient structure.
+This dependency demonstrates how critical the kernel is to container operations: containers rely on the host OS kernel to maintain their lightweight and efficient structure.

 <div style="text-align: center;">